 Your wifi connection is the gateway to the internet at home, so ensuring that it’s properly set up can be really useful for keeping kids safe.
-Most internet providers will let you activate parental controls that can be managed by a master account, shut off access to certain categories of website and sometimes let you set time limits on individual devices, which can help you regulate internet usage and stop children being able to access sites when they should be doing homework or asleep.
+Most internet providers will let you activate parental controls that can be managed by a master account, shut off access to certain categories of websites,s and sometimes let you set time limits on individual devices, which can help you regulate internet usage and stop children from being able to access sites when they should be doing homework or asleep.

 Get Smart About Phones

-Smartphones can enhance our lives in so many ways, but they can also provide a way for kids to undertake activity that you may not be okay with – certain messaging apps or social media.
+Smartphones can enhance our lives in so many ways, but they can also provide a way for kids to undertake activities that you may not be okay with – certain messaging apps or social media.
 If you’re looking to see what they get up to when they think you aren’t looking, here is a list of apps that will let you remotely monitor the situation.
 You can also enable parental controls on their smartphone to help limit the use of certain apps or build in screen time limits, managed with a separate password so that kids can’t change them back.

-For younger children, it may be a good idea to set their devices to forget the wi-fi access each day – this means that your kids can’t get online when you aren’t present to monitor things.
+For younger children, it may be a good idea to set their devices to forget the Wi-Fi access each day – this means that your kids can’t get online when you aren’t present to monitor things.
 Make a rule about only using computers and tablets in the main living space rather than in their rooms.
 Be vigilant for any changes in behavior and explain in simple terms that you need to make sure they are staying safe while browsing.
 Don’t hover over their shoulder every minute, but do periodically check in with them while they’re online.

 Keeping kids safe online is so important.
 But it doesn’t have to be difficult.
 Establish a few simple rules and practices from the start and you’ll gain a lot of peace of mind.